tudoroancea/tinyhpipm/README.md

 - more testing and code analysis to ensure space grade software quality
     - unit testing (probably with CTest in the beginning but I could switch to a more complete C framework)
     - high MCDC coverage
-    - use static analysis tools like SonarLint, IKOS, COBRA to ensure standards
+    - use static analysis tools like [SonarLint](https://www.sonarsource.com/products/sonarlint/), [IKOS](https://github.com/NASA-SW-VnV/ikos), [COBRA](https://github.com/nimble-code/Cobra) to ensure standards like MISRA-C.
 - more documentation